ligolang/ligo/gitlab-pages/docs/language-basics/boolean-if-else.md

 ## Conditionals

-Conditional logic enables to fork the control flow depending on the state.
+Conditional logic enables forking the control flow depending on the state.

 <!--DOCUSAURUS_CODE_TABS-->